 When your furry buddy drops a small dead rodent or insect at your door, it is just her way of giving back.
 Your cat may also be doing it so you can help her keep her surplus catch for later consumption.

 She may also bring home such gifts because you are her favourite human.
-Do not be surprised if this grand gesture is accompanied by vocalisations and other showy gestures as the cat is trumpeting its cleverness.
+Do not be surprised if this grand gesture is accompanied by vocalisations and other showy gestures as the cat is trumpeting her cleverness.

 Another possible reason for this cat behaviour—and a brow-raising one too—is that your pet thinks you are a poor hunter.
-She is doing the hunting duties on your behalf so you do not ‘starve.’
+She is doing the hunting duties on your behalf so you do not “starve.”

 Cat Reaction to Human Meowing

-Purring, meowing, and yowling are typical cat behaviours.
-But when you respond to your cat’s vocalisation, in the same manner, she will not be impressed.
 That is because cats use meows to talk to humans, not with other felines.
 Although as kittens they communicate with their mothers by meowing, they use growls, hisses, and squeals with other cats.